anujkatare/AI-CHATBOT/readme.md

     npm install
     ```

-3. Create a `.env` file and add your Hugging Face API key:
+3. Create a `.env` file and add your Hugging Face API key to brog.html :
     ```
     HF_TOKEN=your_huggingface_api_key
     ```

-4. Start the server:
+4. Create a `.env` file and add your deepseek free API key from openrouter to shezzy.html :
     ```
+    Authorization =  your_deepseek_api_key
+    ```

+5. Start the server:
+    ```
     node server.js
     ```

-5. Open your browser and go to [http://localhost:3000](http://localhost:3000)
+6. Open your browser and go to [http://localhost:3000](http://localhost:3000)

 ## Project Structure